nkrusch/recontext/notes/readme.md

 # Baseline assumptions

-* We are interested in numerical invariants
+* We are interested in [_numerical (relational?) invariants_](vocabulary.md)
+* We want to infer invariants about variables: ideally relationships _between_ variables
-* A variable holds one value at a time
+* A "variable" holds one value at a time
-* Assume integer domain or its subset (but real domain may be achievable)
+* Assume values are in integer domain (or its subset)
-* Hope to infer invariants about individual variables and ideally relationships _between_ variables
-* The inference is automatic (no manual problem-specific annotations/beyond what is possible through CLI options)
 * Treatment of null values is unknown

-I use "trace" as a generic term for inputs that that can be viewed as numerical tabular data ("data frames").
+"Trace" is as a generic term for inputs -- can be viewed as numerical tabular data ("data frames").
 A trace could be generated from a program execution, but it could also come from other sources.
-An "invariant" may correspond to a "constraint" in some other domains.
+An "invariant" may correspond to a "constraint" in some other literature.

 # Intuitions

-* I suspect inference will fail "easily" if we only provide traces as input
+* Inference will fail "easily" if we only provide traces as input
   - We may be unable to say much about the input (what can we say?)
   - Why?
 What makes the inference fail?